 The Mineral Lease program manages almost 200 leases across the state which cover more than 40,000 acres.
 Minerals extracted from state endowment trust lands include phosphate, sand and gravel, decorative stone, garnets, clay and cinders.

-Regulatory and Assistance Programs
+Resource Protection and Assistance Programs

 The Navigable Waters Program regulates encroachments and activities on, in or above the navigable lakes in the State of Idaho.
 This program also manages the beds and banks lying below the ordinary high water mark of the state's navigable rivers and streams.
 In total these lands are managed for the public's benefit as public trust lands.